 That is currently the only way you can release your funds.
 This means you can't withdraw your crypto funds into a separate crypto wallet or use them for payments.
 Also, any cryptocurrency you hold is not covered by the Financial Services Compensation Scheme.

-And you also need to purchase a premium Revolut card in order to access their crypto exchange which costs €7.99 per month.
+And you also need to purchase a premium Revolut card to access their crypto exchange which costs €7.99 per month.
 And if you want more features, be prepared to pay more.

 They started with an Initial Coin Offering (ICO) of $26.7 million in their MCO (Monaco) tokens.
 Since 2017, they've developed a new token called Crypto.com Chain (CRO) which is seen as more of a high-end, premium token.
 These are both ERC-20 (Ethereum) tokens.